mainkoon81/PhD-Study-Complex-System-Intro/README.md

          - In Lattice, overlapping connections allowe complex contagions to spread easily because they provide for social reinforcement.
 In Random Net, since there are no overlapping neighborhoods/structures, and there's no opportunity for social reinforcement, **only simple contagions can spread**.
          - None of the nodes(agents) have overlapping neighbor?????
 The existence of `overlapping neighborhoods` is crucial to allow complex contagions to spread through a network.

-### In the mixed network(Combining Lattice_Nwk + Random_Nwk), `Simple contagions` spread faster, but `Complex contagions` may not spread at all..
+> ### In the mixed network(Combining Lattice_Nwk + Random_Nwk), `Simple contagions` spread faster, but `Complex contagions` may not spread at all..

-What if there's a distribution of thresholds?
+ - What if there's a distribution of thresholds?
 Or what if **thresholds are probabilistic** so people can change their decisions over time?
-Moreover, instead of just looking at networks where everyone has the same number of ties and ties are rewired, what if **there are hubs** in the network?
-Some nodes are extremely well connected and other have only a few ties.
+ - Moreover, instead of just looking at networks where everyone has the same number of ties and ties are rewired, what if **there are hubs** in the network?
+ - Some nodes are extremely well connected and other have only a few ties.
 What if ties have different density?

-How would all of these differences affect the dynamics?
+> ### How would all of these differences affect the dynamics?

-It turns out that the **threshold heterogeneity** actually makes the results stronger.
+ - It turns out that the **threshold heterogeneity** actually makes the results stronger.
-It turns out that the **hub** actually makes it harder to spread **complex contagions**.
+ - It turns out that the **hub** actually makes it harder to spread **complex contagions**.
-It turns out adding more ties to the network, for much of the same reason as hubs, also make it harder to spread **complex contagions**.
+ - It turns out adding more ties to the network, for much of the same reason as hubs, also make it harder to spread **complex contagions**.

+### EX_4.
+Innovation Network Model